cwalsh27/NML_Hand_Exo_IMUWorkshopRig/docs/source/usage.rst

    - The angle is relative to the zero position offset, not the absolute position.
    - There are joint limits configured in the Arduino code that will prevent the angle commands from moving past these limits.

-The zero position for every motor configured on the microcontroller is stored in the firmware.
+The home/zero position for every motor configured on the microcontroller is stored in the firmware.
 You can see what the current value is with:

 .. code-block:: python

-   zero_position = exo.get_zero(1) # Sends "get_zero:1"
+   m1_home_pos = exo.get_home(1) # Sends "get_home:1"

-If you want to set the current position as the new zero position, you can use:
+If you want to set the current position as the new home/zero position, you can use:

 .. code-block:: python

-   exo.set_zero(1) # Sends "set_zero:1"
+   exo.set_home(1) # Sends "set_home:1"

-Now the home command will set the motor to this new zero position.
+Now the home command will set the motor to this new home/zero position.

 If you want to see the absolute position of the motor, you can use: